Kamali2305/Swapi-Project/README.md

 # Angular Starship Management System
 ## Overview:
-You can check this [project](https://starwar2-nxcgqyorha-oa.a.run.app/)here.
+You can check this [project](https://starwar2-nxcgqyorha-oa.a.run.app/) here.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.
 The Angular Starship Management System is a web application developed using Angular that allows users to manage and view starships from the Star Wars universe.
 It provides features such as browsing a list of starships, viewing detailed information about each starship, adding starships to a personal list, and authenticating users for personalized experiences.

 ## Development server